Graph Neural Network-based End-to-End Learning for Multi-User MIMO Systems: Performance Evaluation

-We first compare the learned constellation $\Omega_{DNN}$ with M-QAM constellation $\Omega_{QAM}$ for the phases and amplitudes of different $M$ constellation points under a unit average power constraint.
-Fig. \ref{fig_cons} shows the constellation points in $\Omega_{DNN}$ (in red colour) and in $\Omega_{QAM}$ (in black colour), where the labels represent the constellation points, which is also the mapping between constellation points and messages.
-For example, $a_m$ and $\hat{a}_m$ represent the modulated symbol or constellation point for message $m$ for $m=1,\dots,M$ in 16-QAM and E2E, respectively.
-In a low MUI environment, as illustrated in Fig. \ref{fig_cons}a, the learned constellation resembles a shifted 16-QAM.
-In contrast, in a high MUI environment, the learned constellation exhibits a different mapping between messages and modulated symbols, as shown in Fig. \ref{fig_cons}b.
-For example, the symbol constellation points $a_{16}\in \Omega_{QAM}$ and $\hat{a}_6\in \Omega_{DNN}$ that have similar phases and amplitudes are used to transmit message $s_{\tilde{k}}=16$ and $s_{\tilde{k}}=6$ for user $\tilde{k}$, respectively.
-The adaptive behaviour for different MUI environments demonstrates the DNN-based modulator's ability to learn constellation patterns for different MUI environments, differing from 16-QAM.
+In this subsection, we first compare the final $M=16$ learned constellation points $\hat{\boldsymbol{\Omega}}$ generated by $\rm{GNN}^{tx}$ after training with 16-QAM constellation $\boldsymbol{\Omega}$ in different MUI environments.
+Fig. \ref{fig_cons} illustrates the differences between the learned and predefined constellation points $\hat{a}_m, m\in\{1,\dots,M\}$ in $\hat{\boldsymbol{\Omega}}$ (in red color) and $a_m$ in $\boldsymbol{\Omega}$ (in black color).
+In a low MUI environment, as illustrated in Fig. \ref{fig_cons_28}, the structure of the final learned constellation significantly differs from $16$-QAM.
+In contrast, in a high MUI environment, the final learned constellation retains the rectangular structure while it is still shifted, as shown in Fig. \ref{fig_cons_44}.
+For example, the symbol constellation points $a_1\in \boldsymbol{\Omega}$ and $\hat{a}_2\in \hat{\boldsymbol{\Omega}}$ that have similar phases and amplitudes are used to transmit different messages $s_k=1$ and $s_k=2$ for user $k$, respectively.
+The adaptive behavior in different MUI environments demonstrates the ability of $\rm{GNN}^{tx}$ to adjust constellation patterns according to the MUI and receiver in the E2E system.

-We also compare the SER performance of the proposed E2E with other MU-MIMMO detectors that use 16-QAM, including minimum-mean-squre-error \cite{1327798}, GEPNet \cite{Alva_GEP}, and ML.
-We then evaluate the SER performance of the proposed E2E against other methods that use 16-QAM under different MUI environments.
-Fig. \ref{fig_ser}a shows that the proposed E2E outperforms both GEPNet and ML, as joint optimisation results in alignment between transmitter and receiver processes to suppress interference.
-Additionally, the proposed E2E has a computational complexity similar to that of GEPNet, as discussed in Section. \ref{S_complexity}, which is substantially lower than that of ML.
-In a high MUI environment, the outperformance over GEPNet is increased to approximately 5 dB, although an 8 dB gap remains between E2E and ML, as indicated in Fig. \ref{fig_ser}b.
+We then compare the SER performance of the proposed E2E with comparison schemes in different MUI environments.
+In a low MUI environment, Fig. \ref{fig_ser_28} shows that the proposed E2E outperforms all others, as joint optimization results in alignment between transmitter and receiver processes.
+The proposed E2E outperforms ML by around 0.2 dB at SER $=10^{-4}$, as the final learned constellation $\hat{\boldsymbol{\Omega}}$ used by E2E is better than $\boldsymbol{\Omega}$ used by ML.
+In a high MUI environment, Fig. \ref{fig_ser_88} demonstrates that the proposed E2E outperforms GEPNet by around 2 dB at SER $=10^{-4}$, and significantly outperforms EP and MMSE.
+Due to the high MUI, an SER gap still exists between the proposed E2E and ML.